![]() |

 Crowley felt he was now at his peak (as well as being financially secure for a short while) and thus ready to convert the whole world to the religion of Thelema, or Crowleyanity.
 At the end of March, after consulting the I Ching, he left Paris with Ninette and the two boys, while Leah and Poupée went to Croydon to stay with an aunt of Crowley’s until suitable premises had been found.

-The truth about the 'villa' is somewhat different.
-It was basically a run-down one-storey rectangular farmhouse with 6 rooms, 5 of these radiating from a central one which became his temple.
-It had no gas, electricity or sanitation, the only water coming from a nearby well.
-However, included in the rent was a goat which provided the residents with milk - a real bonus!
+The truth about the 'villa' was somewhat different.
+It was basically a run-down one-storey rectangular farmhouse with 6 rooms, 5 of these radiating from a central one which became his temple and bedroom, labelled by himself as "la chambre des cauchemars" ("the room of nightmares").
+The villa had no gas, electricity or sanitation, and the only water came from the nearby well.
+However, included in the rent was a goat which provided the residents with milk -- a real bonus!

 Sadly, Poupée died in October, some six months after the abbey had been established.
 His inheritance had been squandered, and he was laden with the responsibility of two mistresses and several children (not all of his own making).
 After the loss of Poupée he was not sure of which way to turn despite being a Master of every kind of magick; he spent long periods away in Paris and London.
 But it would seem the gods had not deserted him.
 'In a flash of intuition, which came upon him with shattering force', he penetrated the ultimate mystery.
 This is the meaning of Crowley’s ‘godhead’.
 Crowley was already a Magus, but aspired to become the Ipsissimus, who is free from all limitations whatsoever, including good and evil, someone who is basically indescribable (as per Ain Soph in Kabbalistic doctrine) and above the grade of Magus, i.e., the highest grade attainable.
 But Crowley, for whom nothing was impossible, was not going to be restrained from 'reaching' this grade.

-In 1922, being even more desperate for money, he and Leah went to London where he signed a contract with the publishers William Collins to write a novel, Diary of a Drug Fiend, for which he received a meagre £60 advance payment.
-He rented a room in London and completed it in four weeks, Leah taking dictation in longhand of some 121,000 words in 27 days, 12 3/4 hours.
+Crowley’s Cefalu period was supposedly one of the most prolific and happy of his life, even though he was broke and suffered from drug addiction.
+In 1922, being even more desperate for money, he and Leah went to London where he signed a contract with the publishers, William Collins, to write a novel, Diary of a Drug Fiend, for which he received a meagre £60 advance payment.
+He rented a room in London and completed it in less than four weeks, Leah taking dictation in longhand of some 121,000 words in 27 days, 12 3/4 hours.
 He promptly took the manuscript to the publishers who gave him another cheque for £125 in payment of advanced royalties on his autobiography.
 They returned to Sicily immediately – with that much needed cash.

 These adverse press reports, plus the imagined threat of secret societies, came during the time of the rise of Benito Mussolini’s regime in Italy.
-Shortly after these 'revelations' Crowley was summoned to police headquarters where he was shown an order from the Minister of the Interior expelling him from Italy, though he maintained no reason was given, and no accusation had been made.
+Shortly after these 'revelations' Crowley was summoned to police headquarters where he was shown an order from the Minister of the Interior expelling him from Italy, though he maintained no reason was given, and no accusation had been made (it seemed the dictator had no sympathy for pornographic art or mysticism).
 Crowley left the island on 1 May 1923 with Leah who was concerned about his health.
 After consulting the I Ching they travelled to Tunisia, arriving the next day, when he began a new diary which has been published under the title The Magical Diaries of Aleister Crowley Tunisia 1923.

 It should be pointed out that Jane Wolfe contradicted all the stories printed at the time, and was in a position to do so as she was still in Cefalu nursing Raoul Loveday.
 She tells us that his illness came about not as a result of bad sanitation, but of his drinking from a polluted stream, the whereabouts of which everyone at the abbey knew and thus avoided.
 She goes on to say that 'no ceremonies of any nature took place during his illness, or at the time of his death'.